 It took me a while to be brave enough to leave my previous relationship.
 At first, I wanted to change my partner so we could be happy.
 I was certain that once he stopped smoking and started to get his shit together, our relationship would flourish.
-The idea of telling my friends and family that we were going to split up terrified me.
+The idea of announcing publicly that we were going to split up terrified me.
 Staying was the easiest way out.
 So I clung to a relationship that was broken and I stuck with him for a few years.

 After some time, I began to understand that you can’t change people.
 Trying to change people is like trying to make poop smell like roses.
 It won’t happen, unless the person in question really wants to experience change for himself.
 I also learned that each of us has a messy season, and that is ok.

 I wasn’t always a saintly person.
 I had a super messy season in college too.
 I got drunk, high, and skipped classes.
 I hurt those who hurt me, and those who loved me too.
 I had no gurus at that point, and I lived by my own rules.
 If people would have told me to change (and I’m sure many tried), their advice would have gone in one ear and out the other.

 It was only in my late 20s/early 30s that enlightenment and change happened.
 I was suddenly no longer interested in drinking, partying hard, or trying to impress people.
 I guess maturity happened.
 However, I don’t regret the messy period of my life.
 Those times shaped me and ultimately helped me transform in the woman I am today.